CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Subdivision Rules

-Implicit tiling only requires defining the subdivision scheme, refine strategy, bounding volume, and geometric error at the implicit root tile.
+Implicit tiling only requires defining the subdivision scheme, refinement strategy, bounding volume, and geometric error at the implicit root tile.
 For descendant tiles, these properties are computed automatically, based on the following rules:

 | Property | Subdivision Rule |
 | --- | --- |